Animal Services officers prioritize calls that involve an immediate threat to humans, or for injured animals as follows:

 Please call your local city's public works department for assistance.

-A. It is unlawful under Code 6.04.050 for any person to be the owner or keeper of a dog running at-large.
+It is unlawful under Code 6.04.230 for any person to be the owner or keeper of a dog running at-large.
 Any dog found running at large may be impounded and brought to the shelter.
-Redemption fees and fines will then be charged.
+Redemption fees and fines may then be charged.

-A. It is legal to trap nuisance dogs and cats that have trespassed onto your property.
-There are humane traps that do not injure animals that can be rented or purchased at some feed stores and speciality rental outlets.
+It is legal to trap nuisance dogs and cats that have trespassed onto your property.
+There are humane traps that do not injure animals that can be rented or purchased at some feed stores and specialty rental outlets.
 All trapped dogs and cats must be brought into the shelter.

 Some people first get jobs as volunteers at a nonprofit agency or county or city animal shelter.
 This then leads into opportunities for full time or part time employment.
 Some start out as animal caretakers although the jobs for an Animal Control Officer and Animal Care Technician are very different.
 ACO's don't interact with that many animals on a daily basis and in fact are code enforcement officers who mediate neighborhood problems, enforce laws and issue citations resulting in lots of courtroom testimony.
 ACO's spend most of their time interacting with people not animals.
 If you are interested in the handling and interacting with the animals an animal care technician job may be preferable.